heinohein/Morse-Trainer/README.md

 The following files are available:

 Doc Morse Trainer, just for fun.txt		documentation on the project, the PCB, the sketch and
-										operating instructions
+										operating instructions.
-Morse trainer pcb.jpg					a picture of the layout of a possible pcb on veroboard Map Morse_trainer						contains Morse_trainer.ino, the Arduino sketch Map Morse trainer pictures				3 JPG pictures
+Morse trainer pcb.jpg					a picture of the layout of a possible pcb on veroboard.
+Map Morse_trainer						contains Morse_trainer.ino, the Arduino sketch.
+Map Morse trainer pictures				3 JPG pictures.

 Prerequisites: